jvm-graphics-labs/modern-jogl-examples/README.md

 - Chapter 16, Gamma and Textures, to update
 - Chapter 17, Spotlight on Textures, to update

-In this project there are the original Jglm and the java unofficial opengl SDK.
-At the end of 2012 I decided to make them as separated projects, in order to make things clear and hope that they could grow their own.
-But you don't need them, the original ones work out of the box.

-Ps: in the last jogl builds GL3 has been moved, so in the meanwhile I upgrade all my projects, you have to change it by yourself  :grimacing:

-Pps: I am also rewriting the samples using the jogl [newt](http://jogamp.org/jogl/doc/NEWT-Overview.html).. be patient  :pray:
+Pps: I am also rewriting the samples using the jogl high performance native toolkit [newt](http://jogamp.org/jogl/doc/NEWT-Overview.html).. be patient  :pray: